ibm-cloud-docs/ibm-cloud-provider-for-terraform/known-issues-iks.md

 {{site.data.keyword.attribute-definition-list}}

-# Known issues with Red Hat OpenShift on IBM Cloud / IBM Cloud Kubernetes Service when using terraform
+# Known issues with Terraform IBM Module for Red Hat OpenShift
-{: #known-issues}
+{: #known-issues-iks}

+You might encounter the following known issues when you work with the [terraform-ibm-base-ocp-vpc](https://github.com/terraform-ibm-modules/terraform-ibm-base-ocp-vpc){: external}.

 ## Cluster creation fails with "The specified API key could not be found"
 {: #ki-apikey-error}